d3lta-v/SP_Desktop/README.md

 # SP Desktop (Chrome Edition)
-SP Desktop (Chrome Edition) is a simple, lean and mean piece of software that embeds directly into Chrome and acts as a "mission control" for SP students to use.
+SP Desktop (Chrome Edition) is designed to be a simple, lean and mean piece of software that embeds directly into Chrome and acts as a "mission control" for SP students to use.

 When someone mentions "mission control", massive projectors and data screens spring to mind.
 A mission control is a place where data needs to be localised and at the same time highly relevant and useful to the operator.
 This Chrome Extension was made with this philosophy in mind.